peterjc/picobio/assembly_comparison/README.rst

 By default the colours are red/blue where a contig mapsto the same strand (red) or flipped to the opposite strand(blue).
 If most of a contig maps to the reverse strand, it is drawn inverted and coloured purple/green instead.
+I intend to add another example with some inversions to better explain this.

 Regions of the genome not represented in the assembly are visible on the centraltrack as dark grey (with pale blue genes) with no cross-links.

-Regions of the assembly not representedin the reference genomeare visible on the contigs as dark grey regions (often at either end of a contig).
+Regions of the assembly not represented in the reference genomeare visible on the contigs as dark grey regions (often at either end of a contig).